‘How about this guy? Half Vulcan…medical assistant…was assigned to give injections to the Klingon spy.’

 Something is outside

-Worf reaches for his phaser and runs closer to the window
+Worf reaches for his phaser and marches closer to the window

 staring back at Worf